Pico de Orizaba: Toponymy

-Pico de Orizaba overlooks the valley and city of Orizaba, from which it gets its Spanish name.
+Pico de Orizaba overlooks the valley and city of Orizaba, from which it gets its Spanish name – literally "Orizaba's peak".
 During the colonial era, the volcano was also known as Cerro de San Andrés due to the nearby settlement of San Andrés Chalchicomula at its base.

 Its Náhuatl name, Citlaltépetl, comes from citlalli (star) and tepētl (mountain) and thus means "Star Mountain".
 This name is thought to be based on the fact that the snow-covered peak can be seen year round for hundreds of kilometers throughout the region.
-This name is not, however, used by Náhuatl speakers of the Orizaba area, who instead call it Istaktepetl (Iztactépetl in the traditional orthography for Classical Nahuatl), meaning 'White Mountain'.
+This name is not, however, used by the contemporary Náhuatl speakers of the Orizaba area, and is believed to be a fabrication by a Spanish speaker who was likely knowledgeable in Náhuatl, but was unfamiliar with the actual name of the mountain itself. who instead call it Istaktepetl (or Iztactépetl in the traditional orthography for Classical Nahuatl), meaning 'White Mountain'.

 A third name, Poyauhtecatl, which means "the one that colours or illuminates", has also been recorded.
 This name was given by the Tlaxcaltecs in memory of their lost country.

 Topography

 The peak of Citlaltépetl rises dramatically to an elevation of 5,636 m above sea level; it has a topographic prominence of 4,922 m.
 Regionally dominant, Pico de Orizaba is the highest peak in Mexico and the highest volcano in North America; it is also the third highest peak in North America after Denali and Mount Logan.
 Orizaba is ranked 7th in the world in topographic prominence.
-It is the second most prominent volcanic peak in the world after Africa's Mount Kilimanjaro, and the volcano is also ranked 16th in the world for topographic isolation.
+It is the second most prominent volcanic peak in the world after Africa's Mount Kilimanjaro, and the volcano is ranked 16th in the world for topographic isolation.
 About 110 km to the west of the port of Veracruz, its peak is visible to ships approaching the port in the Gulf of Mexico, and at dawn rays of sunlight strike the Pico while Veracruz still lies in shadow.
 The topography of Pico de Orizaba is asymmetrical from the center of the crater; the eastern face is the steepest side of the volcano and the northwestern face the most gradual side.
-The gradual slopes of the northwestern face of the volcano allows for the presence of large glaciers and is the most traveled route to take for hikers traveling to the summit.
+The gradual slopes of the northwestern face of the volcano allow for the presence of large glaciers and provide the most traveled route for hikers traveling to the summit.